Ukrainian language: Neighbouring countries

 All the countries neighbouring Ukraine (except for Hungary) historically have regions with a sizable Ukrainian population and therefore Ukrainian language speakers.
 Ukrainian is an official minority language in Belarus, Romania, and Moldova.

 Ukrainian diaspora

-Ukrainian is also spoken by a large émigrée population, particularly in Canada (see Canadian Ukrainian), the United States, and several countries of South America like Brazil, Argentina, and Paraguay.
+Ukrainian is also spoken by a large émigrée population, particularly in Canada, the United States, and several countries of South America like Brazil, Argentina, and Paraguay.
 The founders of this population primarily emigrated from Galicia, which used to be part of Austro-Hungary before World War I, and belonged to Poland between the World Wars.
 The language spoken by most of them is the Galician dialect of Ukrainian from the first half of the 20th century.
 Compared with modern Ukrainian, the vocabulary of Ukrainians outside Ukraine reflects less influence of Russian, but often contains many loanwords from the local language.

 Most of the countries where it is spoken are ex-USSR, where many Ukrainians have migrated.
 Canada and the United States are also home to a large Ukrainian population.
 Broken up by country (to the nearest thousand):